minuptt/Amazon_Employee_Review/README.md

 ## Task:

-1. Classifying positive and negative sentiment of employee reviews,
+1. Classifying positive and negative sentiment of employee reviews, find the top comments of summary, pros and cons,
 2. Predicting sentiment of employee reviews,
 3. Building the topic modeling to see what the topics indicated on,